Keizaal/Keizaal/TROUBLESHOOTING.md

 Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.

 ### "*.ini and .txt configuration files aren't present in the mod's folder.*"

-The Settings application can handle the majority of tweaks that you would generally want to make.
-However, some of the more niche settings may be handled by .inis that Settings can't edit.
-These will need to be edited manually.

 In order to manually edit the .inis you will first need to find the "Keizaal Settings" mod in the left pane of Mod Organizer.
 It should be near the bottom.
 Once you find it, right click on it and select "Information".